walmartlabs/concord-website/docs/getting-started/index.md

 Projects allow users to automatically create payloads by pulling files from remote GIT repositories and applying templates.

-Projects are created using the REST API or (in the near future) the UI.
+Projects are created using the REST API or the

-*TBD*
+UI.

 ### Processes